petersonben50/HellsCanyon/code/binning/prolixibacteraceae_details/bacteroidetes_tree.md

 I also generated a color vector to color code the bins by source.
 Doing this, I realized the Rhodothermia shouldn't be in there, they're far from my bins and kinda messing with the tree.
 I removed these two: GCA_003557245.1 and GCA_003566645.1.

+**Identify hgcA sequences in bins**

+I wanted to know which of my reference sequences had hgcA, so I searched the ORFs using the custom HMM.
+I pulled out the ORFs, aligned them, and downloaded them to my computer for manual inspection.
+Checked them in Geneious, they all looked good, so I made a list of the bins with hgcA.

 **Run references through GTDB database**